In these instructions, you’ll find all the information about the revenue function in the week planner.

 The productivity score is the revenue per hour worked.
 Imagine you have a personnel cost percentage of 30% and wage costs of 20 euros.
 You need to earn 60 euros revenue per worked hour.
 This gives you a productivity score of 60.
 A common score in the hospitality sector is 65.

-In this example, we set a guideline of 34.
-You can see that the revenue is higher on Monday (84) and Tuesday (65).
-There is not so much revenue earned on Wednesday, so we only have a productivity score of 28.
+In this example, we set a guideline of 52 on Monday and 59 on Tuesday and Wednesday.
+You can see that the revenue is higher on Monday (score 144).
+There is not so much revenue earned on Tuesday and Wednesday, so we only have a productivity score of 72 and 56.